pintoter/go-pool/README.md

 }
 ```

-6. Provide some simple form of authentication.
+6. Provide some simple form of authentication with protecting `/api/recommend` endpoint with a [JWT](https://jwt.io/introduction/) middleware, that will check the validity of this token.

-Currently the one of the most popular ways of implementing that for an API is by using [JWT](https://jwt.io/introduction/).

 Implement an API endpoint `http://127.0.0.1:8888/api/get_token` which sole purpose will be to generate a token and return it, like this (this is an example, your token will likely be different):